aws-solutions/fhir-works-on-aws/fwoa-core/authz-smart/src/comboTest/README.md

 GENERATE_CSV_FOR_REVIEW=true rush test
 ```

+> **Tip**
-Tip: In the generated csv file, it could be hard to review the scope column with all the scopes clustered together, try using
+> In the generated csv file, it could be hard to review the scope column with all the scopes clustered together.
+Try using
-the method suggested in [this post](https://stackoverflow.com/questions/14856501/substitute-a-comma-with-a-line-break-in-a-cell) to reformat each scope on different row within the cell.
+the method suggested in [this post](https://stackoverflow.com/questions/14856501/substitute-a-comma-with-a-line-break-in-a-cell) to reformat each scope on a different row within the cell.